longjianli/longjianli.github.io/_misc/email.md

 - "Please extend the deadline of such-and-such."
 (It's your choice to take the class, and if you take it please follow the rules.)
 - "I have a schedule conflict with the exam, can I take a make-up?"
 (Please read the syllabus.
 There are no make-up exams.
 Exam exemptions are allowed only for university-approved reasons, which requires documentation.)
 - "I got kicked out from my apartment because I couldn't afford the rent, I didn't have time to study, and I did poorly in the exam.
 Can you change my grade from D to C?"
 (I feel sorry about your personal situation but that is not my problem.
 I assign grades mechanically and fairly and there is nothing I can do.)
+- "I want to graduate this quarter and I really need to pass this class.
+Can you change my grade from D to C?"
+(No. If you need to pass, please study hard enough to pass.)

 Appropriate emails (which tend to be a small fraction) include, for example,
 - "I believe there is a typo/error/bug in the slide/lecture note/code."
 (Thank you, let me take a look.)